…Nakin, Planet 3, Venhae System

 Two big, quick steps brought Badge in line with him.
 “About Chantral.
 I think I may have –”

-“For once, this has nothing to do with you.”
+“This has nothing to do with you.”
 Nix motioned dismissively with a hand.
 “There is suffering.
 I should have noticed it sooner.”

 With that, Nix ran off.

 Even at full speed, Badge would never be able to keep up.
 Staying close enough to see the first corner Nix rounded, he made an educated guess that the Guardian was heading for the main hangar.
-Jogging onward, the various Protectorate personnel he passed were all hustling and grim-faced, and Badge became certain of his friend’s destination.
+Jogging onward, the various Protectorate personnel he passed were all hustling and grim-faced.
+Badge became certain of his friend’s destination.

 Her finger dropped, as did her shoulders, in an exhausted sigh.